 - Regular servicing of your vehicle is essential to ensure maximum operational efficiency.
 Oil grades can play a significant role in fuel consumption.
 Switching to an oil grade with a lower viscosity (within manufacturers guidelines) can benefit consumption.
 Fuel economy is not necessarily restricted to the engine either.
 Any mechanical imperfection can cause drag and increase fuel consumption.
-Make sure you use a reputable garage by using the Garage Finder.
+Make sure you find and use a reputable garage by using the Garage Finder.

 - Keeping tyre pressures at their recommended level can not only save fuel but also improve the ride and handling of your car.
 Low tyre pressures increase rolling resistance and can wear unevenly reducing their lifespan and affecting handling.